isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Mother Tongue Languages.md

 We seek to develop Pasirians who will be:

-* Self-directed learners who leverage technology to become proficient users of respective MTLs
+* *Self-directed learners* who leverage technology to become proficient users of respective MTLs
-* Connected learners who leverage technology to think critically, communicate confidently; learn collaboratively in both written; spoken MTL
+* *Connected learners* who leverage technology to think critically, communicate confidently and learn collaboratively in both written; spoken MTL
-* Connected learners who leverage technology in the application of MTL in daily life; to the understanding of contemporary issues&nbsp;
+* *Connected learners* who leverage technology in the application of MTL in daily life; to the understanding of contemporary issues;
-* Discerning digital users who are keenly aware; proud of their cultural heritage (values, history, tradition); willing to embrace other cultures in Singapore; Asia in the increasingly digitised; globalised age
+* *Discerning digital users* who are keenly aware; proud of their cultural heritage (values, history, tradition); willing to embrace other cultures in Singapore; Asia in the increasingly digitised age

 #### **Programme Highlights**